IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

 the client and the server before establishing a connection is a severe limitation from a deployment viewpoint.

-This document proposes a less secure version of TCP-AO where the packets exchanged at the beginning of a connection are protected by default keys.
+This document proposes a way to derive a MKT from the TLS secure handshake {{RFC8446}}.
-These default keys are replaced by secure keys derived from the TLS {{RFC8446}}
+Before the TLS handshake completes, this document defines default keys which offer a limited protection to the first TCP packets of the connection.
-secure handshake to protect the integrity of all the other packets.
+These default keys are then replaced by secure keys to protect the integrity of subsequent packets past the TLS handshake.
 This prevents packet injection attacks that could result in the failure of TLS connections.